influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 Executing: false
 ...
 ```
-This command? will be covered in more detail below.

-Kapacitor now knows how to trigger the alert.
+Kapacitor is set up to trigger the alert.

 However, nothing is going to happen until the task has been enabled.
-Before being enabled, the task should first be ?
+Before being enabled, the task should first be tested.

 To test the task to ensure log files or communication channels aren't spammed with alerts, use the following command to record the data stream for the specified database and retention policy: